MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 https://docs.microsoft.com/en-us/azure/firewall/dns-settings

-Note this feature is currently in public preview.

 Further reading - https://github.com/adstuart/azure-privatelink-dns-azurefirewall

 ## Option 2 :  Deploy a light-weight highly-available DNS proxy based on NGINX

 https://github.com/microsoft/PL-DNS-Proxy

 # Finished?
-Delete your lab
+Save money

+You can shut down or delete resources to save money.

+1) Shut down all VMs
+2) Delete Bastion (it can't be shut down currently and is the most expensive resource).
+It's easy to deploy when you need it
-- Delete the resource group privatelink-dns-microhack-rg
+3) Optionally delete the resource group privatelink-dns-microhack-rg

 Thank you for participating in this MicroHack!